hl0220/learngit/readme.txt

 Git is a version control system.
 This is a second word.
 Git is free software.
 Git is good.
-Creating a new branch is quick. yes.
+Creating a new branch is quick AND simple. yes.